 Expanding Your Sales Territory

-In a week or two, after you’ve been banned from all your neighborhood book and grocery stores, move upstate.
+In a week or two, after you’ve been banned from all your neighborhood book stores, move upstate.
 Download the soundtrack from Jaws into your MP3 player so you become appropriately motivated to troll for readers.

 Re-initiate the whole aisle-lurking, people-pouncing process.

 Insider Tip #4: